-For streets and parking lots outside the MS4 Priority Areas, including any rural uncurbed streets and parking lots with no catch basins, The City will either meet the minimum frequencies above, or develop and implement a sweeping/cleaning plan for those areas (including inspection and documentation) by June 30, 2018.
-This plan will be submitted with The City's year one Annual Report.
-For new and redeveloped municipal parking lots, Waterbury will evaluate options for reducing stormwater runoff to surface waters and/or the storm sewer system by the installing pervious pavements and/or other measures to promote sheet flow of stormwater.
+For streets and parking lots outside the MS4 Priority Areas, including any rural uncurbed streets and parking lots with no catch basins, the City will either meet the minimum frequencies above, or develop and implement an inspection, documentation and targeted sweeping and/or cleaning plan for those areas by June 30, 2018 and submit such plan with its year one Annual Report.
+For new and redeveloped municipal parking lots, the City will evaluate options for reducing stormwater runoff to surface waters and/or the storm sewer system by the installing pervious pavements and/or other measures to promote sheet flow of stormwater.

 - a.
-Waterbury disposes street sweepings at a DEEP-approved location.
-Sweepings shall not be discharged back into the storm drain system and/or surface waters. - Waterbury will document results of its sweeping program in its annual reports including: a summary of centerline miles swept, dates of cleaning, volume or mass of material collected, and method of disposal.
-Waterbury will also include documentation of any alternate sweeping plan for rural uncurbed streets and any runoff reduction measures implemented.
+The City will ensure the proper disposal of street sweepings in accordance with DEEP policies, guidance and regulations.
+Sweepings shall not be discharged back into the storm drain system and/or surface waters. - b.
+The City will document results of its sweeping program in its annual reports including: a summary of inspection results, curb miles swept, dates of cleaning, volume or mass of material collected, and method(s) of reuse or disposal.
+The City will also include documentation of any alternate sweeping plan for rural uncurbed streets and any runoff reduction measures implemented.